 Dr. Hall is uniquely positioned to help diagnose and treat common sleep disorders such as sleep apnea, snoring and other oral and nasal airway issues that affect your ability to get the proper amount of rest.
 Most of our adult patients see us more regularly than their primary care doctor, so there are more opportunities for us to identify sleep disorder risks, study sleep problems and evaluate appropriate treatment options.
 And, you don’t need dental insurance to cover it — it is covered by your medical insurance.

 Tests and Treatments for Sleep Disorders

 Most OSA, snoring and other oral and nasal airway issues that cause sleep disorders can be traced to a blockage of some sort.
 We can locate the source of that blockage and document the severity of your sleep disorder using advanced technology in our offices.

-- Pharyngometer: Allows us to quickly and easily measure a patient’s pharyngeal airway size and stability.
-Studies have shown a clear relationship between the existence of OSA and a narrow, collapsible, airway.
+- Pharyngometer: This allows us to quickly and easily measure a patient’s pharyngeal airway size and stability.
+Studies have shown a clear relationship between the existence of OSA and a narrow, collapsible airway.
 The test is minimally invasive and takes 2-5 minutes to complete.

 - Snore guard: Snore guards are designed to keep the mandible (jaw) and/or tongue in a forward position that allows the airway to remain open.
 We adjust your mandibular settings and then use the pharyngometer to measure the changes/progress.
 This allows us to find the optimal place for your jaw and customize a snore guard for you.